-The architecture of Dumbarton Town Centre falls into a number of distinct eras route from here to the new riverside housing lacks the quality of the High Street which can be easily identified by the styles and materials employed: this creates interest and relieves potential monotony.
+The architecture of Dumbarton Town Centre falls into a number of distinct eras which can be easily identified by the styles and materials employed: this creates interest and relieves potential monotony.
 The standout examples from every period are typically listed by Historic Environment Scotland.
 First, there is one building that is mediaeval in origin, then buildings from the Georgian, Victorian and Edwardian periods, then the Art Deco (1930s) phase of development, and then the post-war re-development period.
 There is relatively little that is properly modern, with the exception of the brick-built riverside housing on the old distillery site, and the re-imagining of the former Burgh Hall and Academy as the headquarters of West Dunbartonshire Council at No. 16 Church Street.